 This programme supports teachers in developing specialist knowledge for teaching Core Maths and increases their confidence in teaching the course.
 The programme forms part of the overall Advanced Mathematics Support Programme (AMSP) and Maths Hubs Core Maths professional development offer.
-The principal focus is on Core Maths subject knowledge and pedagogy, and the programme will be based on six key themes: using contextualised problem-solving; applying Fermi estimation and modelling; developing critical analysis; making sense of finance; using the pre-release materials; exploring statistics.
+The principal focus is on Core Maths subject knowledge and pedagogy, and the programme will be based on six key themes: using contextualised problem-solving; Applying Fermi estimation and modelling; Exploring statistics; Making sense of finance; Using the pre-release materials; Developing critical analysis, and Creating contextualised activities.
 Who can take part?

-This programme is for teachers who are in their first two years of teaching Core Maths and are teaching a Core Maths class during the academic year 2023/24.
+This programme is for teachers who are in their first two years of teaching Core Maths and are teaching a Core Maths class during the academic year 2024/25.